capsidjs/capsid/README.md

 - [mount]
   - at `DOMContentLoaded` all elements in the page which have the capsid class-names are mounted by the capsid components
   - at `mount` event element and coelement (instance of the component class) are coupled and starting working together.
-See the below for details.
+See below for details.
   - after `DOMContentLoaded`, you need to call `prep` function explicitly to mount capsid components to corresponding elements.

 - [discard]